-With more than 400 million monthly active users, Instagram is one of the top media-sharing services on the web — and an abundant source of social insights.
+With more than 400 million monthly active users, Instagram is one of the top media-sharing services on the web, providing brands with an abundant amount of Instagram data and powerful social insights.
 As of late 2015, 41% of Instagram users are aged 16-24 and 90% are younger than 35.
 Brands know the value of doing research in these age brackets: young people mean what they say and say what they mean, which equates to actionable social insights for anyone who’s listening.

 We will soon make it much easier to track the performance of owned and earned content on Instagram.
 Almost all brands have a presence on Instagram, but it’s not necessarily easy to understand the impact of a given post or series of posts.
 It’s even harder to benchmark the performance of an owned account and track progress over time.
 We’re going to give our customers tools to tackle these very challenges.